 4.2.1 Resiliency against missing data.
 A major challenge in forecasting carbon intensity using data-driven methods is the availability of good-quality electricity production data.
 Any system that calculates carbon intensity using Eq.
 1 needs a consistent flow of electricity production data by each source.
-However, such data is unavailable in sufficient detail and granularity outside the US and Europe.
-Even the US and European regions may suffer from outages [32], which may result in electricity generated from one or multiple sources not being reported for an extended time.
+However, such data is unavailable in sufficient detail and granularity outside the US, Europe, and Australia.
+Even these regions may suffer from outages [35], which may result in electricity generated from one or multiple sources not being reported for an extended time.
 In these cases, carbon intensity forecasts cannot be calculated using the analytical equation approach since we do not have sufficient data.
 If we calculate by adding zero values for the missing source, forecast quality deteriorates heavily.
 However, since CarbonCast uses an additional tier of machine learning model, it is resilient against such missing data and can perform well even if some source is unavailable.